Our Council Plan vision is 'working together to improve lives across Derbyshire', with the following outcomes:

 Following the success of the PDR pilot, senior leaders will continue to use this tried and tested PDR approach, using the digital PDR tool.

-This will define clear goals, a competency framework, career aspirations, development needs, and performance and potential ratings which will be reviewed at the annual talent reviews.
+This will define clear goals, behaviour framework aligned to our values, career aspirations, development needs, feedback, and performance and potential ratings which will be reviewed at the annual talent reviews.
 One-to-one regular conversations will also be an essential part of the PDR approach.

 Line manager grade 13 and below

 The PDR approach is similar to the senior leaders grade 14+.
-It includes goal setting, applying a competency framework, and discussing career aspirations and development needs.
+It includes goal setting, applying a behaviour framework aligned to our values, and discussing career aspirations and development needs.
 One-to-one regular conversations are an essential part of the PDR approach.

 There are 2 main differences for grade 13 and below: